pramsey/pramsey.github.io/_posts/2021-05-31-postgis-20-years.md

 ## Maybe We Should do Spatial Databases?

-Reading about spatial databases circa 2000 you would find that.
+Reading about spatial databases circa 2000 you would find that:

 * There was the Oracle 8i Spatial Data Option (SDO).
 * There was an [OpenGIS Simple Features for SQL](https://portal.ogc.org/files/?artifact_id=829) specification (SFSQL).